linkedin/venice/docs/user_guide/ttl.md

 The way this works is by leveraging the real-time buffer replay mechanism of hybrid stores.
 As part of pushing a new store-version, after the push finishes, but before swapping the read traffic over to the new version, there is a buffer replay phase where the last N seconds of buffered real-time data is replayed.
-The replayed data gets overlaid on top of the data from the full Push.
+The replayed data gets overlaid on top of the data from the Full Push.

 This can be leveraged in order to enforce TTL on the dataset.
 By scheduling periodic empty pushes and configuring how far back to replay the real-time data (N), one can control the
 TTL parameters.
 The time to live is defined by N, which acts as a "minimum TTL", while the "maximum TTL" is N + delay